ArshdeepSB/IntruderDetectionForSurveillanceCameras/README.md

 Now using any IDE that you like (we are using VS Code for our project) open the project folder, and access it through a terminal, once that is done, run the following command: python DetectIntruder.py

+# Copyright Infringement Statement

+This work is protected under copyright law.
+Unauthorized use, reproduction, distribution, or modification of this material is strictly prohibited.
+This work may not be utilized, in whole or in part, for any organizational, commercial, or product-related purposes without prior written permission from the copyright owner.

+Violations of this copyright may result in legal action under applicable intellectual property laws.